qpuchen/nnUNet_att_position_correction/README.md

-# Solution of Team sdkxd for MICCAI 2023 Challenges: STS - Tooth Segmentation Task Based on 3D CBCT
+# Semi-Supervised 3D Tooth Segmentation Using nn-UNet with Axial Attention and Positional Correction

-Built upon [MIC-DKFZ/nnUNet-1.7.1](https://github.com/MIC-DKFZ/nnUNet/tree/v1.7.1), this repository provides the solution of team sdkxd for [MICCAI 2023 Challenges: STS - Tooth Segmentation Task Based on 3D CBCT](https://tianchi.aliyun.com/competition/entrance/532087/rankingList).
+Official PyTorch implementation of [Semi-Supervised 3D Tooth Segmentation Using nn-UNet with Axial Attention and Positional Correction](https://github.com/qpuchen/nnUNet_att_position_correction) (MICCAI 2023 STS).

 ## Environments and Requirements:
 Install nnU-Net as below.
 You should meet the requirements of nnUNet, our method does not need any additional requirements.
 For more details, please refer to https://github.com/MIC-DKFZ/nnUNet/tree/v1.7.1